Module

 |

-This module develops your practical skills and is composed of a
+This module develops your practical skills and is composed of a series of practical operations linking theoretical knowledge to horticultural practices.

-module you will undertake a work placement during which they will develop
+You will learn to demonstrate a range of relevant horticultural activities.
+As part of this module you will undertake a work placement during which they will develop these skills further in an industry setting.

 |

 A combination of lectures, tutorials and workshops.
-You are required
+You are required to conduct a three-week work placement as part of this module.

 |